Have you ever been in a Christian slump when your prayer time goes stale.

 During those seasons, the best thing you can do is to:

 1. Stay your course.
 Do not stop reading your Bible, praying alone with God of attending church.
-Sometimes to get the feelings you once had you have to do the things you once did.
+Sometimes to get the feelings you once had, you have to do the things you once did.
 Don’t stop.
 Your season will soon end and you’ll feel your connection with the Lord again.
 Don’t move to the other side of the car.

 2. Appeal to the Holy Spirit.
 The Holy Spirit is your Helper.
 He is real.
 He understands what you feel and how your struggle.
 He will lead you and guide you.
 He’ll take care of you just like that raven that fed Elijah in his wilderness.
 Be patient with yourself and allow the Holy Spirit to minister to you.
 No need to talk through your prayer time.
 He knows.
 Just rest in His presence thinking only of the Lord.
 It’s during those times you will gain strength.

 4. Worship like a madwoman.
 I simply don’t understand why more ministers don’t teach on the power of worship.
 Instead, they sit in the pulpit like the “frozen chosen” during worship.
 I think perhaps, they do not know the power of the worship themselves.
-But, worship is a key victory.
+But, let me tell you, worship is a key victory.
 When you worship, focus on the matchless Savior, your problems and even your feelings begin to minimize in light of His greatness.
 I don’t care if you have music or not, just begin to declare (out loud) your praises:

 “God you’re amazing in your strength, wisdom and power”.